themohitnair/sfnx-terminal/README.md

 # sfnx

-`sfnxterm` or `sfnx` is a minimal terminal-based password manager built using Python.
+`sfnx` is a minimal terminal-based password manager built using Python.
 It leverages the `Typer` CLI framework, `SQLModel` for database management, `Argon2` for key derivation, `AES` for encryption, and `SQLite` for storage.

 ## Features